Skip to main content

 • Aged less than 18 years old at the time they apply; or

-• Aged 18 or over only if they are already in the UK as your Dependant child and they are applying to extend their visa.
+• Aged 18 or over only if they are already your dependent child and they are applying for further permission as your dependent child.

 Important: When bringing Dependant children both living parents must normally be coming to the UK or extending their leave in this capacity.
 If only one parent is applying to come to the UK/extending, please speak to an Immigration Adviser at the University because there are very limited exceptions to this requirement.